-Significant interaction in the OBGYN Clerkship varies by clinical encounter and is at the discretion of the Clerkship Director.
+Significant interaction in the OBGYN Clerkship varies by clinical encounter and is at the discretion of the clerkship director.
 Clinical grading in the OBGYN Clerkship is completed through a collaboration of core faculty and site directors (the "grading committee").
 Feedback from faculty, residents, nursing, and ancillary staff will be incorporated to best assess a student's progress through EPOs and EPAs.
 This collaborative approach to each student's clinical grade helps mitigate inter-assessor differences (so-called "hawks" and "doves") in grading while providing maximally useful formative and summative feedback for continued professional development of the student.
-Attending physicians who have a faculty title can complete the end of rotation (EOR) assessment form, though in most cases, the one45 form will be completed by the Clerkship Director.
-In the OBGYN Clerkship, only one EOR assessment is submitted, representing a collaborative assessment form the individuals who had significant interaction with the student.
+Attending physicians (with faculty title) can complete an end-ofrotation (EOR) assessment form.
+In the instance that only one EOR assessment is submitted, it will be a collaborative assessment from the preceptors who had significant interaction with the student.
+When only a single faculty member has been assigned to work with a student, this faculty member must provide assessment for the student.
 The clerkship EOR assessment form is distributed through one45.

-The Clerkship Director and the grading committee meet at the conclusion of the clerkship in order to bring together all information from feedback and student assessments (including written feedback through myTIPreport forms and verbal feedback from residents, faculty, interprofessional staff, and others who worked with the student) to most accurately and consistently provide a unified student assessment as described in the paragraph above.
+The clerkship directors and the grading committee meet at the conclusion of the clerkship in order to bring together all information from feedback and student assessments (including written feedback through myTIPreport forms and verbal feedback from residents, faculty, interprofessional staff, and others who worked with the student) to most accurately and consistently provide a unified student assessment as described in the paragraph above.
 Additional information will be sought out as necessary.
 Through this careful and holistic process, the grading committee will assign EPO scoring through the COM-P standardized EOR form.
 This will determine the clinical score for the clerkship.
 The grading committee will portray each student as favorably as possible through the Dean's Letter narrative, while accurately conveying a student's opportunities for growth in the overall summative assessment.
-PRIME+ and EPA forms through myTIPreport will be utilized to help create the overall feedback of the student's performance on the EPOs and representative comments may be quoted in the summative as appropriate.
+PRIME+ and EPA forms through myTIPreport will be utilized to help create the overall feedback of the student's performance on the EPOs and representative comments may be quoted in the summative narrative as appropriate.